BlackNnja/Telegram-Forward-Script/README.md

    python bot.py
    ```

-2. The script will start running and will forward messages from the specified channels to the designated group.
+2. The script will start running and will forward messages from the specified channels to the designated group. 🚀

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.